Watford Gap services

 One of those services which everyone talks about but you never use, these days Watford Gap hardly stands out from the crowd and offers the usual affair flanked by a lot of concrete.

-Restaurants: Chozen Noodle, Costa, Fresh Food Café, McDonald's, Costa Express, Krispy Kreme
+Catering: Chozen Noodle, Costa, Fresh Food Café, McDonald's, Costa Express, Krispy Kreme

 northbound only: Carvery Express, Pizza Rossa

-southbound only: Lavazza Coffee Shops: Fone Bitz, WHSmith
+southbound only: Lavazza coffee Shops: Fone Bitz, WHSmith

 northbound only: Cotton Traders, Leaf Gifts Main Amenities: Ecotricity Electric Vehicle Charging Point, Game On, Jackpot £500, Showers